I know it’s impossible I’ll ever meet Ryan Carson, but I’d love to.

 I sigh, exhausted.
 This is turning out to be more complicated than I originally thought.
 “Ryan.
 It’s okay,” I try to placate him.
 “I’ll sort this out with Chris later.”

 Just as we’re about to leave, the receptionist clears her throat.
-“Sorry if this seems kind of ill-timed, but can I get a picture with you?” she adds hopefully.
-“I’m a huge fan.”
-Her hopeful eyes are wide and awed.
+“Sorry if this seems kind of ill-timed, but can I get a picture with you?”
+Wide-eyed and awed, she adds hopefully, “I’m a huge fan.”

 She asks for an autograph after the photo, and her voice trembles with excitement as she tells him how his music influenced her since she was fourteen.

 And the thing is, I get her.
 His music resonates with many—me included.
 He’s always nice and courteous to everyone he meets… Everyone except me.

 Ryan smirks when he catches me watching him.
 He leans to the counter on his side and he spins a pen around his thumb smoothly.
 “Want one too?” he asks, indicating the piece of paper he’s signing.
 And there he goes, proving my point.

 “Pass,” I deadpan.